williamniemiec/learning-platform-web/README.md

 ```

 3. Open [`src/main/php/environment.php`](https://github.com/williamniemiec/learning-platform-web/blob/master/src/main/php/environment.php) and to comment the line 3 and uncomment the line 2;
-4. Copy all the files to your server application (for example, if you're using Apache, you've to move the files to a folder called 'www').
+4. Copy all the files to your server application (for example, if you're using Apache, you've to move the files to a folder called 'www');
+5. Install the project dependencies using composer:
+> composer install

 ## 🖼 Gallery